A PhD at imec, a unique environment:

 - Modeling competence center

 WHEN TO APPLY?

 We have two application windows with strict submission deadlines on June 15th and December 15th.
 During these application windows the imec admission office collects all incoming applications.
 After closure of the application window, a panel of scientists evaluates the applications and makes selections.

 HOW TO APPLY?

-As our PhD students are selected based on a central application procedure and not by individual supervisors we ask you not to contact our professors directly.
+As our PhD students are selected based on a central application procedure and not by individual supervisors kindly refrain from contacting our professors directly.

 Carefully read and adhere to the following application procedure.